Nonso-M/JobETL/README.md

 Port=5432

 ```
-Database Configuration: The docker-compose.yml file is adjusted to fit the  Database credentials (e.g., host, port, username, password) filled in your environment variables file.
-If you wan to use diffferent database credentials i.e outside the container, you can change the enviroment to the new credentials you wan to use.
+**Database Configuration**: The docker-compose.yml file is adjusted to fit the  Database credentials (e.g., host, port, username, password) filled in your environment variables file.
+If you want to use diffferent database credentials i.e outside the container, you can change the enviroment variables(`DB-UserName`, `DatabseHost`,`Password`, `DatabaseHost`, `Port`) to the new credentials you wan to use.

 - Authorization-Key: This is the API key gotten from [Usa Jobs](https://developer.usajobs.gov/APIRequest/)
 - Database-Name: Database Name  Name.
 - UserName - Username of the database you would Like to push it to
 - Password -  Database Password

-- __N/B__: If you don't intend to send the Data to a personal Posgres Server when running locally change the `DB-UserName`, `DatabseHost`,`Password`, `DatabaseHost`, `Port` to your own details
+- __N/B__: If you don't intend to send the Data to a personal Posgres Server when running locally also change the `DB-UserName`, `DatabseHost`,`Password`, `DatabaseHost`, `Port` to your own details

 <a id="docker"></a>